 However, hosting Identity Vault and the Identity Manager engine on the domain controller increases the overall load on the controller and increases the risk that the controller might fail.
 Because domain controllers play a critical role in Microsoft networking, many organizations are more concerned about the speed of the domain authentication and the risks associated with a failure on the domain controller than about the cost of additional hardware.

-2.2.2 Remote Installation on Windows Server Only
+Remote Installation on Windows Server Only

-You can install the Identity Vault, the Identity Manager engine, and the driver on a separate computer from the Active Directory domain controller.
-This configuration leaves the domain controller free of any Identity Manager software.
+You can install the Identity Vault, the Identity Manager engine, and the driver on a computer other than the Active Directory domain controller.

 Figure 2-2 All Components on a Windows Server